SAKMOTO/Finger-Animation/README.md

 - Backup: Before making any changes, always back up your original files to prevent data loss.
 - Root Access: This process requires root access to modify system files.
 - Permissions: Ensure that all file permissions are set properly to avoid installation issues.

+**Thank you for visiting my GitHub page!** :heart:
+- I hope you found this process easy to follow and that it helped you understand how to implement the changes.
+If you liked this project, please feel free to show your support, and I will continue to improve and share more content.

+Thank you once again, and your support means a lot to me!
+You can also connect with me on @Bomb_read.